-Probiotics are live microbes that have been clinical tests show benefit health in some way.
-There are hundreds of types of microbes; the most common are Lactobacillus, Bifidobacterium, and Saccharomyces species.
+Probiotics are live microbes that are introduced into the body in order to benefit health.
+There are hundreds of types of these microbes; the most common are Lactobacillus, Bifidobacterium, and Saccharomyces species.
 The Lactobacillus genus alone contains more than 180 species.
 Some strains of Escherichia coli (E. coli) and other bacteria also have probiotic benefits.

 Lactobacillus plantarum is a species of Lactobacillus commonly found in saliva, mammalian gastrointestinal tracts, and certain foods.
 It has been shown to relieve constipation by reducing the solidity of stool and promoting intestinal and overall gut health.
 Some experts consider it a useful treatment for irritable bowel syndrome, Crohn's disease, and other bowel and gut disorders.

 Bifidobacterium lactis is a species of the smaller genus Bifidobacterium and exists the gastrointestinal tract, mouth, and vagina of mammals.
 Its benefits are extensive, and it may be helpful for people with celiac disease.
 Wheat gliadin severely impacts the intestines of people with celiacs, but B. Lactis can directly counteract the toxic effects and could become a novel treatment for celiac disease, instead of or in addition to the gluten-free diet individuals must often adopt.